Announcements

 Tea, especially green tea, contains caffeine and L-theanine, compounds that stimulate concentration without causing fatigue or nervousness.

-This combined effect promotes a relaxed state of alertness, optimal for performing activities that require attention and memory.
+This combined effect promotes a relaxed state of alertness, optimal for activities that require attention and memory.

 Overall impact on brain health

-Including foods rich in omega-3, antioxidants, and vitamins in your daily diet promotes a optimal brain healthThese nutrients protect neurons and improve their function.
+Including foods rich in omega-3s, antioxidants and vitamins in the daily diet promotes a optimal brain health.
+These nutrients protect neurons and improve their function.

 Improved performance and concentration

-Nutrients such as omega-3 fatty acids, polyphenols, and B vitamins increase brain performance and enhance concentration.
+Nutrients such as omega-3 fatty acids, polyphenols and B vitamins increase brain performance and enhance concentration.

 These compounds improve cerebral blood circulation, facilitating better oxygenation and nutrition, essential for sustained mental focus.

-Prevention of cognitive decline
+Prevention of cognitive impairment

 Regular consumption of antioxidants and choline helps protect brain cells from oxidative stress, reducing the risk of cognitive decline.